 Increase Your Chances for a Positive Outcome

 In addition to the stress of dealing with a traffic ticket, there are several long term tasks that need to happen prior to your court date.
-Each case we represent is different and we’ll recommend what tasks or steps you will need to complete during our initial consultation of your case.
+Of course, each case we represent is different.
+Therefore, we’ll recommend what tasks or steps you will need to complete during our initial consultation when preparing for your court date.
 Our goal as we are preparing for your court date is to put together a unique plan of action specific to your case and your individual needs.
 Below are common tasks our cases complete in preparation for court dates.

 The first step when preparing for your court date it to request of copy of your driving record.
 Virginia judges prefer to see your driving record for the past five years.
 This used to be an infrequent or specific case request and has become more common as judges look to familiarize themselves with repeat offenders.
 You will need to pull a record for every state you have been licensed in for the past five years.